microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/multitenantorganizationjoinrequestrecord-get.md

 ### Response

-The following example shows the response before an added tenant joins a multi-tenant organization.
+The following example shows the response before an added tenant joins a multitenant organization.

 <!-- {
   "blockType": "response",